damianhakert/damianhakert.github.io/source/handbook/index.html.md

 1. Don't display surprise when people say they don't know something, as it is important that everyone feels comfortable saying "I don't know" and "I don't understand."
 (As inspired by [Recurse](https://www.recurse.com/manual#sub-sec-social-rules).)
 1. All our procedures and templates are stored in (mostly public) git repositories instead of Google/Word documents.
 This makes them easier to find and suggest changes to with the organization and shows our commitment to open collaboration outside the organization.
 1. Work out in the **open**, try to use public issue trackers and repositories when possible.
-1. Most things are **public** unless there is a reason not to; not public by default are: financial information, legal, job applications/compensation/feedback and partnerships with other companies.
+1. Most things are **public** unless there is a reason not to.
+Not public by default are:
+   - financial and legal information
+   - individual job applications / compensation / feedback
+   - partnerships with other companies
+   - customer information in issues: if an issue needs to contain _any_ specific information about a customer, including but not limited to company name, employee names, number of users, the issue should be made confidential.
 1. Share solutions you find and answers you receive with the **whole community**.
 1. If you make a mistake, don't worry, correct it and **proactively** let the affected party, your team, and the CEO know what happened, how you corrected it and how, if needed, you changed the process to prevent future mistakes.
 1. You can always **refuse** to deal with people who treat you badly and get out of situations that make you feel uncomfortable.